zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 [end of dialogue]

 Our scriptwriter is like a repairperson for your En glish.
 She’ll fix all of the problems if you listen to her dialogues.
-I speak, o f course, of the wonderful Dr. Lucy Tse.
+I speak, of course, of the wonderful Dr. Lucy Tse.

 From Los Angeles, California, I’m Jeff McQuillan.
-T hanks for listening.
+Thanks for listening.
 Come back and listen to us again right here on ESL Podca st.

 # Cold and Frozen Treats